dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 attacks][lopp].
 But I also know that people don't read, much less click links, so here's some highlights from the last ~18 months:

-- Three attackers invaded a home, tied up family, and made several [bitcoin] transfers.
-- A 38-year-old Chinese businessman was killed and found buried in the ground with his hands and feet bound with packing tape.
+- A 25-year-old woman was kidnapped and held hostage by two men.
 - A couple and their 20-year-old daughter were violently held captive by a group of criminals searching for bitcoins.
-- Several individuals posing as police officers attempted to break into a home, hoping to get cryptocurrency.
 - 3 men posing as police rob €900,000 in bitcoin from a couple during violent homejacking.
-- Violent kidnapping resulting in the transfer of €68,000
-- A 25-year-old woman was kidnapped and held hostage by two men for cryptocurrency
+- Three attackers invaded a home, tied up family, and made several bitcoin transfers.
+- A 38-year-old Chinese businessman was killed and found buried in the ground with his hands and feet bound with packing tape.

+The list is very long.
+The above aren't the worst examples.
+I trust that you get the point.

 There's actually a third category, namely _wanting to do something but not being able to_.
 Depending on output size and the current fee environment you might